AdStob10/CarRepairShopRP/Readme.md

 ﻿# Car Repair Shop
-This is a simple ASP.NET app for managing a small repair shop
+This is a simple ASP.NET Core 5 app for managing a small repair shop.
+Razor Pages MVVM

 ## Accounts
 There are 3 predefined users